khanhlinhkha/SoftwareEngineering-ua/README.md

 ## Course Focus

-While Java is used as the primary programming language, the true focus of the course lies in **designing and building large-scale, complex software systems** using core principles of software architecture, engineering patterns, and modular development.
+While Java is used as the primary programming language, the true focus of the course lies in **designing and building large-scale, complex software systems** using core principles of software architecture, engineering patterns, object-oriented programming and modular development.

 ## Sample Included